 This program encompasses all areas that help define our humanness: history, literature, politics and political geography, current events, and the arts.
 In alternating years, the focus will be around the transformation of humans through history both internationally and in our own country and city, followed by the growth of Canada as a country from indigenous peoples through to Confederation.

-The science curriculum is based on the principles of Scientific Method and discovery.
+The science curriculum is based on the principles of the scientific method and discovery.
 It examines the interdependence of humans and nature, both living and non-living.
 This involves studies in Ecology, Geology, Botany, Biology, Physics, and Chemistry over the course of the two year program.

 Students continue their French studies in the areas of conversation, reading, writing, and grammar.
 As much as possible, French is integrated with other cultural studies and is another aspect of study of our own Canadian culture and history.

-Visual art is also considered in our humanities studies and other areas of creative expression.
-In addition to weekly art lessons, at least one annual workshop will include a visiting artist who is a professional in his/her field to work for a specific period with the students.
-Students have the opportunity to be exposed to alternative styles of art and to learn more about the life of people who are professional artists.
+Visual art is integrated into the humanities studies and other areas of creative expression.
+In addition to weekly art lessons, workshops and outings facilitate contact with professional artists.
+Students have the opportunity to be exposed to alternative styles of art and to learn more about the lives of people who are professional artists.